-Be aware: Rates are always calculated from the duration of a record.
+Be aware: Prices (also called rates, both are used as synonyms in this article) are always calculated from the duration of a record.

 The duration is often a rounded value and not the real difference between end